rifqialamsyh/rifqialamsyh/README.md

 ### 👋 Hi, I’m Rifqi

-An Indonesia University of Education student who takes a computer engineering study program and has an interest in Front-End Developer.
+An Universitas Pendidikan Indonesia student who takes a computer engineering study program and has an interest in Front-End Developer.

 - 🌱 I’m currently learning about Web Development
 - 📫 How to reach me: rifqialamsyh@gmail.com